natural_disaster_pic.jpg

 By Dr Catherine Lee

-Strong feelings are normal when disaster hits.
+Strong feelings are normal when we live through extreme weather events.
+We may also be affected by warnings that bad things might happen.
 No matter our age, we can all feel fear, loss, anger, and anxiety.
 Sometimes we’re good at putting our energies into handling the immediate crisis then find we’re tired, moody, and irritable when things have settled down a bit.

 WHAT ABOUT CHILDREN AND TEENS?

-Young people’s reactions to wildfires vary according to their age, the danger to which they were exposed, and their previous experiences with disasters.
+Young people’s reactions to extreme weather events vary according to their age, the danger to which they are exposed, and their previous experiences with disasters.
 For better or for worse, they often take their cues from how the important adults in their lives react.
 They are attentive to, and affected by, their parents’ reactions.
-Immediately after a disaster such as a wildfire, children may slip back to behave as they did when they were younger.
+Around an extreme weather event such as a wildfire or flood, children may slip back to behave as they did when they were younger.
 They may be much more reactive, clingier, and less cooperative, needing help with activities they usually handle on their own.
 It may be tougher for them to concentrate, and their sleep may be disturbed.

 The first step is looking after yourself.
 Try to keep up the basics − eating and sleeping.
 Make sure you have moments to take a break, even if it’s just to take a few deep breaths or to text a friend.
 The second is to be gentle towards yourself − to recognize that you’re allowed to make mistakes, be short-tempered, and have a tough time planning.
 If you make sure you are looking after yourself, you’ll be in in a good position to help your children by:

-• Attending to children’s feelings.
+- Attending to children’s feelings.
 Ask your child how they’re doing.
 Answer their questions honestly.
-(We learned during the COVID pandemic we can’t tell them when it’s going to be over or that it will never happen again, but we can tell them we’re doing all we can to keep them safe).
+(Although we can’t tell them when it’s going to be over or that it will never happen again, we can tell them we’re doing all we can to keep them safe).
 Keep these conversations brief.
 You don’t need to make the feelings go away, but you can show that you understand.
-You sound sad that you’ll miss Leah’s party; I can see you’re frustrated that soccer is cancelled; You seem really worried about when we’ll get back to our house You sound sad that you’ll miss Leah’s party; I can see you’re frustrated that soccer is cancelled; You seem really worried about when we’ll get back to our house.
+You sound sad that you’ll miss the sleepover; I can see you’re frustrated that hockey is cancelled; You seem really worried about when we’ll get back to our house.

 For most adults and children, the extreme distress of immediate crisis tends to fade once they are able to get back to their normal routines.
 It does not go away completely and can be triggered or set off by images and stories of similar events, family events, and “anniversaries” of the crisis.

-Natural disasters disrupt our daily routines.
+Extreme weather events disrupt our daily routines.
 Routines provide children with a sense of stability: they know what to expect and what is expected of them.
 Lack of routine in life can increase anxiety and stress for the whole family.
-Although it may not be possible to keep things exactly the same as before the disaster, as soon as you can get into a pattern, you’ll help them relax and feel safer and more confident about the future.
+Although it may not be possible to keep things exactly the same as before the extreme weather event, as soon as you can get into a pattern, you’ll help them relax and feel safer and more confident about the future.
 They will benefit from regular time with you, childcare or school, a variety of activities and calm bedtime rituals.

 We all need help at some times in our lives.
 If the suggestions here all seem just too hard or if family members’ distress is not fading after a few weeks, there are additional supports available.